Questions & Answers for Physicians on Affordable Care Act Implementation

 15. I’m hearing about problems with the federally-run marketplaces and people unable to sign up for coverage on the healthcare.gov website.
 Does the website work?
 When will the website be running smoothly?
 Will I be able to sign up for health insurance coverage in time to avoid facing a penalty?

 Implementation of a law that aims to expand coverage to tens of millions of Americans and to provide better health insurance for everyone else, by its nature, is enormously complicated, and it is likely that there will be considerable public confusion and, as we saw in the first year of implementation, technical difficulties in the early stages of getting millions of persons signed up for coverage.
 It is not unusual for implementation of major coverage expansions to be chaotic in their initial months.
 When the Medicare Part D drug coverage benefits initially went into effect in 2006, many seniors were confused about the array of plans being offered to them and how to sign up.
 Over time, though, the confusion and initial implementation issues dissipated as seniors gained more familiarity with the benefits and as Medicare improved the program’s administration.
 Now, Medicare Part D is enormously popular with seniors and signing up for benefits, for the most part, is going smoothly.
 The same is likely to be true of the ACA’s programs.

-In the days following the October 1, 2013 launch of healthcare.gov, many consumers were unable to shop for and enroll in coverage.
+In the days following the 2013 launch of healthcare.gov, many consumers were unable to shop for and enroll in coverage.
 Others reported communication glitches between the information systems needed to verify eligibility for coverage and subsidies.
 After 2 open enrollment periods, the healthcare.gov website is much more functional and reports of problems have decreased.
 In the 2016 plan year, the website will introduce new shopping tools to help consumers find plans that reflect their level of health care usage, a simplified re-enrollment process, a provider director and formulary search tool, and more resources designed to educate shoppers about health insurance and how to use it.